 CART In Higher Education

 Scientific and medical transcribers are in need for deaf students entering STEM fields for the exact same careers as the professionals who serve/d their own hearing and education needs.

 Oregon-based Elizabeth Archer describes how her voice-text business provides CART in the US and internationally, using Google Hangout, Skype, Zoom and newer web platforms.
 CART gives a verbatim transcript of all dialogue in a setting, whether one-to-one, for multiple users (via mobile devices), to large groups and/or live streams from conferences and symposia.
 Museums, theatres, arts and science venues also use CART for live talks on-site.

 Court Reporting Pays Well With No College Degree

 As mainstream-educated students with cochlear implants move into third- and fourth-level education globally, demand for court reporters in the roles above, will only grow.
 While Microsoft’s AI speech-recognition technology transcribes like a human, the solution struggles with different accents, speaking styles and noisy settings – just like hearing-device wearers!

 Closed captioning for videos, live captions for webinars and transcripts for podcasts in person and online, all require well-paid court-reporting roles without the need for a college degree.
 In Ireland, Bray College of Further Education (BIFE) ran a stenography course but lists no details for the 2017-18 academic year.
-Try CRTakeNote.com for a 6-8 week online induction to Machine Shorthand if you are interested in exploring this career opportunity.
+Try the NCRA for online inductions to Machine Shorthand if you are interested in exploring this career opportunity.

 Five years ago, Cornell University announced an online-realtime captions pilot for deaf students taking STEM subjects, however detail about the project’s outcomes is sketchy.